xshapira/fastapi-postgres-tortoise-template/README.md

 Ready to go.

 * Project layout is inspired by [zhanymkanov/fastapi-best-practices](https://github.com/zhanymkanov/fastapi-best-practices#1-project-structure-consistent--predictable) but deviates slightly by putting all 'modules' into a sub-folder and core/shared concerns in the core folder.
+* Can be run locally or with docker-compose
+* Has stubbed base classes for your app (AppModel, AppService, AppSchema etc.)
 * The database is created and migrations run automatically on startup.
 No messing around with Aerich or migration tools unless you want to create a new model.
 * The test database is a real database but is reset with each run (public schema dropped & recreated), so it's ephemeral for all practical purposes.